graphicnapkin/Google-Workspace-AppsScript-Utilities/GASM/README.md

 -   Click on the Share button on the top left (looks like a profile icon with a +)
 -   Add in the desired individual users, groups or change to anyone in your organization or public

-# Step 2: Use the library
+# Step 2: Using the Library

 -   Inside a script that you would like to access a secret, click on `<>` to bring up the code editor.
 -   Click on the `+` to the right of `Libraries` underneath the files in this project.